-• Size the pipe to convey the flow.
-The capacity for temporary drains shall be sufficient to handle the peak flow from a 10-year, 24-hour storm event, assuming a Type 1A rainfall distribution.
-Alternatively, use 1.6 times the 10-year, 1-hour time-step flow indicated by an approved continuous runoff model.
-If a 15-minute
+- Size the pipe to convey the flow.
+The capacity for temporary drains shall be sufficient to handle flows calculated by one of the following methods: - Single Event Hydrograph Method: The peak volumetric flow rate calculated using a 10-minute time step from a Type 1A, 10-year, 24-hour frequency storm for the worst-case land cover condition.

+• Continuous Simulation Method: The 10-year peak flow rate, as determined by an approved continuous runoff model with a 15-minute time step for the worst-case land cover condition.